Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/wand-of-polymorph.md

 aliases: ["Wand of Polymorph"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-211. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+211. Available in the SRD."
 ---
 # Wand of Polymorph
 *Wand, major, very rare (requires attunement by a spellcaster)*